The Perfect Layout plug-in includes a complex algorithm for creating a non-colliding and visually balanced look of the staff systems

 After the score balancing algorithm the bottom system margin will be reduced by this value to allow easy manual shifting of the systems if still necessary.

-Note: The whole algorithm is a very complex system which takes into account many parameters for a good visual balance, so we found these sliders to be a good and easy-to-use compromise.
+Note: The whole staff/system spacing algorithm is a very complex system which takes into account many parameters for a good visual balance, so we found these sliders to be a good and easy-to-use compromise.

 Alignment at the page bottom:

 You can select different alignment techniques for the bottom of the page.
 In this case alignment means "snap an element to the bottom page margin".
 That is also why it is important to set the bottom page margin to your needs before running the Perfect Layout plug-in.

 The option "Fix Staff System Bottom Margin (Auto-Detect Lowest)"